Who Is This Credit Card Best For?

 Confusing rewards program

-- Generous sign-up bonus: This card has the most valuable points of any hotel credit card we’ve evaluated, which makes the large, two-part sign-up bonus competitive and easy to earn (more on this below).
+- Generous new cardholder bonus: This card has the most valuable points of any hotel credit card we’ve evaluated, making the large, two-part sign-up bonus competitive and easy to earn.

 - Many ways to earn points: Like many hotel cards, on an ongoing basis, you’ll earn the most bonus points for Hyatt purchases.
-But unlike with competing cards, you also earn bonus points for spending on fitness clubs, restaurants, and local transportation.
+However, unlike competing cards, you also earn bonus points for spending on fitness clubs, restaurants, and local transportation.

-- Free annual hotel stay: Each year on your cardholder anniversary you’ll get a certificate for one free night at a category 1-4 hotel.
-You’ll get a second one if you spend at least $15,000 on your card each year.
+- Free annual hotel stay: Each year on your cardholder anniversary, you’ll get a certificate for one free night.
+You’ll get a second one if you spend at least $15,000 on your card during the year.

-- Automatic Discoverist elite status: Perks of this membership status level include preferred rooms, free in-room internet access, and late checkout.
+- Automatic Discoverist elite status: Discoverist perks include premium in-room internet access and late checkout.
 Plus, you’ll get five qualifying night credits per year to get you to the next status level, and you’ll earn an additional two qualifying night credits for every $5,000 you spend on your card with no limits.

 - Annual fee: This card does have a $95 annual fee, and it isn’t waived during the first year.

-- Confusing rewards program: You earn two types of reward points by using this card: bonus points and base points.
-Deciphering the difference between the two can be a little difficult at first (more on this below).
+- Confusing rewards program: You earn two types of reward points through this program: bonus points and base points.
+Deciphering the difference between the two can be a little difficult at first.

-The World of Hyatt Credit Card comes with a unique two-tiered welcome offer.
-On the first level, if you spend at least $3,000 within the first three months of opening the card, you’ll earn 25,000 Bonus Points.
-Then, if you spend at $3,000 more—for a total of $6,000—within the first six months, you’ll earn an additional 25,000 Bonus Points.
-The full sign-up bonus is worth $1185 toward free hotel stays, based on our valuations.
+The World of Hyatt Credit Card comes with a two-tiered welcome offer.
+On the first level, if you spend at least $3,000 within the first three months of opening the card, you’ll earn 30,000 Bonus Points worth $564 toward free hotel stays, based on our valuations.
+Plus, you can earn 30,000 more points by earning 2 Bonus Points per $1 spent on purchases that earn 1 Bonus Point up to $15,000 in the first six months of account opening.

 Any points you earn from spending with this card are transferred to the World of Hyatt program, which is the rewards program for Hyatt hotels.
 This program is a little confusing at first, but we’ll break it down.

-You'll earn two types of points: Base Points, which are awarded as part of the Hyatt loyalty program and count towards earning a higher elite membership status, and Bonus Points, which are awarded based on category purchases made with this card.
-Both types of points can be redeemed for award stays when you are a World of Hyatt credit cardholder.
+You'll earn two types of points with this card: Base Points, which count towards earning a higher elite status within the World of Hyatt loyalty program, and Bonus Points, which are earned just by using this card.
+Both types of points can be redeemed for award stays.

 When you use your card to make purchases from Hyatt properties, you’ll earn 5 Base Points and 4 Bonus Points, for a total of 9 rewards points per $1 spent.